 \subsection{2$N$-storage splitting methods with a reduced number of stages}

-While if $u_s$ and $v_s$ are of order $p$ implies that $(u_s+v_s)/2$ is also of order $p$, the oposite is not necessarily true and it is possible that $(u_s+v_s)/2$ is of higher order than $u_s$ and $v_s$.
-The simplest example is the Lie-Troter method which corresponds to ($u_0=v_0=x_n$) {
+While if $u_s$ and $v_s$ are of order $p$ implies that $(u_s+v_s)/2$ is also of order $p$, the opposite is not necessarily true and it is possible that $(u_s+v_s)/2$ is of higher order than $u_s$ and $v_s$.
+The simplest example is the Lie-Trotter method which corresponds to ($u_0=v_0=x_n$) {

 } where both $u_1$ and $v_1$ are only first order approximations but the average is a well known second order RK method, and this can also happen to higher orders.
 The Lie operators associated to the vector fields $ f^{[1]}$ and $f^{[2]}$ are both closely related and some cancellations can occur when the average is taken, which reduces the number of order conditions with respect to standard splitting methods.
 For example, given a splitting method of order $p$, if {